-2.5.3.1 Visit Details (OPDATEYR-VSTRELCN)
+2.6.3.1 Visit Details (OPDATEYR-VSTRELCN)

 When a person reported having had a visit to a hospital outpatient department or special clinic, the date of the outpatient visit was reported (OPDATEYR, OPDATEMM, OPDATEDD).
 Also reported is whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
-It also establishes if the person was referred by another physician or medical provider (REFERDBY), and whether the person saw or spoke to a medical doctor or not (SEEDOC).
-If the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
-The amount of time actually spent with the medical provider (TIMESPNT), the type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.
+It also establishes-whether the person saw or spoke to a medical doctor (SEEDOC).
+If the person did not see a specialty doctor (DRSPLTY), or, if the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
+The type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.

-2.5.3.2 Treatment, Services, Procedures, and Prescription Medicines (PHYSTH - MEDPRESC)
+2.6.3.2 Treatment, Services, Procedures, and Prescription Medicines (PHYSTH - MEDPRESC)

 Types of treatment received during the outpatient visit include physical therapy (PHYSTH), occupational therapy (OCCUPTH), speech therapy (SPEECHTH), chemotherapy (CHEMOTH), radiation therapy (RADIATTH), kidney dialysis (KIDNEYD), IV therapy (IVTHER), drug or alcohol treatment (DRUGTRT), allergy shots (RCVSHOT), and psychotherapy/counseling (PSYCHOTH).
 Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), or other diagnostic tests or exams (OTHSVCE).
-Whether or not a surgical procedure was performed during the visit was asked (SURGPROC) and, if so, the procedure name (SURGNAME).
+Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "not ascertained," "don't know," "refused," and "no services received" values.
+Whether or not a surgical procedure was performed during the visit was asked (SURGPROC).
 Finally, the questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC).

-2.5.3.3 VA Facility (VAPLACE)
+2.6.3.3 VA Facility (VAPLACE)